scpwiki/wikijump/ftml/README.md

 This will create the appropriate Rust library files and the two packaged binaries:

 * `ftml` is a command-line tool to permit use of the library
-* `ftmld` is a server that listens on a Unix Domain Socket for library commands
+* `ftmld` is a server that listens on a Unix Domain Socket for library commands (incomplete)

 The programs can be executed using the following: